KobeVanolst2/PXL_nomad/README.md

     nomad job init webserver
 ```

 This will create an example job file, but you can also use the already provided `webserver.hcl` file.
 The file will already be on your machine since it will be imported automatically using the file provisioner.
-When you're to start the webserver job; run the following command:
+When you're ready to start the webserver job; run the following command:

 ```
     nomad job run -address=http://10.0.0.10:4646 webserver